What is XBian?

 XBian is not only the ‘product’.
 It’s also the community around it.
 We believe that everyone can help making XBian better.
 If you have suggestions, wishes or contributions, please share them with us!

 The basic social ingredients that hold our project together include:

 - Get support from others in the community

 Interested?
 Join us by registering at our forum

 The XBian Community

-XBian is not connected to or in any other way affiliated with XBMC, Team XBMC, or the XBMC Foundation.
-Furthermore, any software, addons, or products offered by XBian will receive no official support in XBMC channels, including the XBMC forums and various social networks.
+XBian is not connected to or in any other way affiliated with Kodi, Team Kodi, or the XBMC Foundation.
+Furthermore, any software, addons, or products offered by XBian will receive no official support in Kodi channels, including the Kodi forums and various social networks.